 - Avoid standing for long periods, especially standing in one spot.

 - Put your feet up whenever you can – elevate your legs to the level of your heart or above, using pillows when reclined or a tall stool when sitting.

 - Consider wearing compression socks or stockings – these are available at your local pharmacy and can help prevent swelling in the lower legs.

 Choose Crows Nest Cosmetic and Vein Clinic

 Crows Nest Cosmetic and Vein Clinic offers advanced treatments for varicose veins.
-Dr Owen Roberts, our Head Vein Doctor, provides a premium service with his extensive, world-class experience in the most effective vein treatments.
+Dr Nicole James, our Head Vein Doctor, provides a premium service with his extensive, world-class experience in the most effective vein treatments.
 Please call our clinic today to book a consultation.